mdesalvo/OWLSharp/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Library Version**
-Report the version of OWLSharp (e.g: 3.X.Y)
+Report the version of the library you are using.

 **Additional context**
 Add any other context about the problem here.